howtomakeaturn/Outlaw-Example-With-Codeigniter/README.md

 # Outlaw

-A very dangerous PHP library maybe you will need.

-Help you build applications in a very dirty and fast way.
+A PHP library helping build CRUD in a dirty and fast way.

 ## The Outlaw says:
-> I know sometimes after you implemented html and css, you hope your application is fucking finished.
+> Sometimes after you implemented html and css, you hope your application is finished.
-> Unfortunately, it's too dirty and dangerous to do so.
-> Don't worry.
-Let me do all the dirty stuff for you.
-> But listen, you may pay for this.
-> Be careful.
+> Unfortunately, you still need to make migrations, build models, pass parameters in controller, and etc.
+> I help solving this in a dirty and fast way.

-## Features
+## Goals
-* No migration files.
-* Build the database tables with HTML.
+* Enable developers to define the database schema in HTML.
-* Type as less characters as possible.
-* Security isn't the first thing the Outlaw cares.
-* You Need to obey instructions the Outlaw ask you to do.
+* No need to make migrations.
+The Outlaw builds the table automatically.
+* No need to pass parameters in controller.
+The Outlaw use $_GET, $_POST, and $_REQUEST directly.
+* No need to implement models.
+The Outlaw provides basic CRUD for you.

 ## Rules
 * Prefix every html input fields name the Outlaw needed with 'ol_'
 * You only need to pass the table name and primary key in the controller if needed, all the other parameters the outlaw will handle.

-## Setup
+## Getting Started

-No migration needed, no database schema needed.
+Let's say, you need a blogging system.

 In config file, set database name and password.
 ```php
 // config.php